SivinX11/esp8266_deauther/README.md

 - [@xdavidhu](https://github.com/xdavidhu)
 - [@PwnKitteh](https://github.com/PwnKitteh)

 for helping out with various things regarding this project and keeping it alive!

-I also want to thank Espressif and their community for this awesome chip and all the software and hardware projects around it and the countless tutorials you can find online!

 Shoutout to everyone working on the libraries used for this project:
 - [esp8266-oled-ssd1306](https://github.com/ThingPulse/esp8266-oled-ssd1306)